-- Partners,

-- Servants and

-- Wives are regarded as agents by implications because of their relationship.

-- Wife as an implied agent to her husband
+- Partners. - · Servants and - Wives are regarded as agents by implications because of their relationship. - Wife as an implied agent to her husband - a.

-a.
 When the husband and wife are living together the wife shall have an implied authority to pledge the credit of her husband for necessaries.
-The implied authority can be challenged by the husband only in the following situations b.
-When the wife lives separate from husband without her fault, she shall have an implied authority to bind the husband for necessaries, if he fails to provide her maintenance.

-- (1) The husband has expressly prohibited the wife from borrowing money or buying goods on credit. - (2) The things brought did not constitute necessities of her life. - (3) Husband had given requisite funds to the wife for purchasing the articles. - (4) The creditor had been instructed not to give credit to the wife.
+The implied authority can be challenged by the husband only in the following situations - (1) The husband has expressly prohibited the wife from borrowing money or buying goods on credit. - (2) The things brought did not constitute necessities of her life. - (3) Husband had given requisite funds to the wife for purchasing the articles. - (4) The creditor had been instructed not to give credit to the wife.